-- What is DOS stands for Disk Operating System.
-The primary purpose of DOS is to allow the computer to communicate with one or more disk drives.
-In practice, a DOS provides many more useful features. - SpartaDOS SpartaDOS X serves these purposes and more.
-It may take a little longer to learn than other types of DOS for the 8-bit Atari computer, but it will provide such a degree of power and control over the computer that the learning period will be well worth it.
-This chapter contains, in a tutorial format, several examples of elementary SpartaDOS operation.
-If you read through the chapter and perform all of the examples, taking time as necessary to experiment, you should be well on your way to becoming a SpartaDOS power user. - The SpartaDOS differs from Atari DOS 2 and clones in many ways, but the most apparent is the user interface, the way in which you communicate with DOS and DOS communicates with you.
+SpartaDOS differs from Atari DOS 2 and clones in many ways, but the most apparent is the user interface, the way in which you communicate with DOS and DOS communicates with you.
 Atari DOS and most others are menu driven; all options available are printed on the screen and may be selected with a single letter.
 SpartaDOS uses a command processor (CP); at a prompt, the full command is typed.
 Those of you familiar with MSDOS on IBM personal computers and clones, CP/M, UNIX, and many operating systems on other computers will recognize the CP interface.
-Each of these user interfaces has strong and weak points, but most who take the time to become familiar with the operation of SpartaDOS find its CP interface to be much more powerful and flexible.
-A menu is also included to make file maintenance, especially with multiple files, very quick and easy. - Getting To get started, insert the SpartaDOS X cartridge into the cartridge slot (the left Started slot on an 800) and turn the computer on.
+Each of these user interfaces have strong and weak points, but most users who take the time to become familiar with the operation of SpartaDOS find its CP interface to be much more powerful and flexible.
+A menu is also included to make file maintenance, especially with multiple files, very quick and easy.

+Getting Started

+To get started, insert the SpartaDOS X cartridge into the cartridge slot (the left slot on an ATARI 800) and turn the computer on.